 Children should stay away from kura or school until at least 48 hours after the diarrhoea has stopped.

 - mild to severe diarrhoea (which may be bloody)

 Most people recover within 5–7 days.
 Symptoms are generally mild in healthy people, however, they can be severe in children, the elderly, and people with reduced immunity.

-Around 8–10% of those who are diagnosed with STEC infection develop a potentially life-threatening complication known as hemolytic uremic syndrome (HUS) which affects the kidneys and bloodstream.
+E. coli can also cause a serious and potentially life-threatening complication known as haemolytic uremic syndrome (HUS) which affects the kidneys and bloodstream.
+Symptoms include:

 - lethargy (exhaustion)

 Treatment for E. coli depends on how serious the illness is.
 If you are not very sick, keep drinking lots of fluids.

 If you have diarrhoea that is severe or has blood in it, or if you have a high fever with your diarrhoea, you should see your doctor.

 Call Healthline 0800 611 116 if you are unsure what you should do.

 You can reduce your chances of E. coli infection by practising good hygiene.